castai/docs/docs/concepts/cluster-lifecycle.md

 CAST AI clusters do not use a "node pool" concept.
 Instead, you can:

-   - Manually add or remove nodes with specified configuration.
+   - Manually add or remove nodes with the specified configuration.
    - Enable autoscaling policies - it scales up and down per-node level.

 ### 4. Cleanup

 When you delete a cluster platform will collapse cloud resources in the quickest way.
 Nodes will not be drained before deleting them.

 The platform is designed to minimize unintended removals.
-If you have any extra virtual machines that do not contain CAST AI cluster UUID - delete operation will fail.
+If you have any extra virtual machines that do not contain CAST AI cluster UUID - the delete operation will fail.